Have Questions? Get Answers here

 How do I choose the therapist that is right for me?

 Choosing a therapist can be a very difficult decision.
 Give yourself credit for going through the process in the first place.
-When choosing a therapist, I recommend a couple of things.
+When choosing a therapist, we recommend a couple of things.
 First, check to make sure that the therapists you are considering are qualified.
 What are their credentials?
 Are they licensed?
 How much and what kinds of experience do they have working with the issue that brings you to therapy?
 It is important to work with someone who has experience in the area you'd like to address.
-This is particularly true for specialty areas like my specialty, eating disorders.
-To find out more about my credentials and experience, read my About Me page.
+This is particularly true for specialty areas like our specialty, eating disorders.
+To find out more about our therapists' credentials and experience, read the About Us page.

 The second thing to consider is how much you like the therapist you're considering working with.
 Research has identified the therapeutic alliance (a positive relationship between the therapist and client) as being one of the most predictive factors of success in therapy.
 This tells us it's critical for you to work with someone you like, feel comfortable with, and can grow to trust.
 Most therapists offer phone or in-person consultations before you start working together so you can get to know what they're like and make an informed decision about whether you are a good fit for working together in therapy.
 To request an appointment or initial consultation, click here.